fchristian1/todosProjekts/README.md

 to test the app with terraform run the following command: you must be login with aws_cli and have the right permissions to create resources S3 and IAM_policies

+on run this you input a unique name the output gives you the url to the app

 ```bash
 git clone https://github.com/fchristian1/todosProjekts.git && cd todosProjekts/todosProject_v1_terraform/terraform
 terraform init